MohammadJRanjbar/Statistical-Inference-course/README.md

 1. `HW1/`: This directory contains code and asnwers for Assignment 1, which focuses on confounding variables, sampling strategies, calculating data statistics, and different methods of data visualization.
 2. `HW2/`: This directory contains code and answers for Assignment 2, which focused on conditional probability, binomial probability, geometric random variables, Poisson random variables, and using ggplot2 for data visualization.
 3. `HW3/`: This directory contains code and answers for Assignment 3, which focuses on Hypothesis testing, Confidence Intervals, error types I and II, calculating power, and calculating confidence intervals for the Galton dataset.
-4. `HW4/`: This directory contains code and answers for Assignment 4, which focuses on ANOVA, t-distribution, comparing two means, Multiple Comparisons, and Bootstrapping (Support Vector Machine).
+4. `HW4/`: This directory contains code and answers for Assignment 4, which focuses on ANOVA, t-distribution, comparing two means, Multiple Comparisons, and Bootstrapping.
-5. `HW5/`: This directory contains code for Assignment 5, which focuses on feature selection methods, including LDA (Linear Discriminant Analysis), PCA (Principal Component Analysis), Sequential Forward Selection (SFS), and Recursive Feature Elimination(RFE).
-The assignment includes code for implementing SFS and RFE on the Wine dataset.
-Additionally, PCA has been implemented for the Faces dataset.
-In Q7, LDA has been implemented for the Fashion-MNIST dataset.
+5. `HW5/`: This directory contains code and answers for Assignment 5, which focuses on  Inference for Proportion, Independence Tests(chi-square test), and Inference for Proportion.
+6. `HW6/`: This directory contains code and answers for Assignment 6, which focuses on regression and goodness of fit.
 7. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.

 ## Final Project